 - Textured Coatings (Older Types of Artex and Polytex)

-- Rope Seals and Gaskets (Especially on Hot Water Boilers)
+- Rope Seals and Gaskets (Especially on Hot Water Boilers and Stove Doors)

-- Sprayed Coatings on Ceilings, Columns, Walls and Beams
+- Spray Coatings on Columns, Ceilings, Beams and Walls

 Asbestos Removal Tasks Horbury